PRESSURE-COOKING

 (Instructions that come with pressure cookers often recommend using a cup of water in the cooker, but a ½ cup is enough.)

-instructions for setting the timer and turning on the unit.
-For a stove-top unit, turn on the
+Turn on the power.
+For a stove-top unit, turn on the stove.

 Turning down the power.
 In a plug-in unit, the cooker will automatically reduce the power when the cooker reaches its optimal temperature and pressure.